rails/rails/guides/source/active_storage_overview.md

 -------------------------------

 To remove an attachment from a model, call `purge` on the attachment.
-Removal can be done in the background if your application is setup to use ActiveJob.
+Removal can be done in the background if your application is setup to use Active Job.
 Purging deletes the blob and the file from the storage service.

 ```ruby